mgoellnitz/dinistiq/README.md

 it depends on public setters for the injections.
 Private members with the @Inject annotation are not enough.
 Also it is fairly unmaintained for some years now.

-Another option I just ran into today is [Feather](https://github.com/zsoltherpai/feather) described in [this article](http://codejargon.blogspot.no/2015/09/feather-ultra-lightweight-dependency.html).
+Another option I ran into is [Feather](https://github.com/zsoltherpai/feather) described in [this article](http://codejargon.blogspot.no/2015/09/feather-ultra-lightweight-dependency.html).
-I haven't done any further investigation.
+It lacks too many injection options to be usefull for the injection scenarios presented here like injecting after instanciation with a @PostConstruct method to complete initialization.

 ## History and Why